t-pie/Ostrobothnia/README.md

 This project demostarates a **100x** reduction in the unit cost of these systems.

+## "Ok, but what does it do?"

+Good question.

+**A live simulation system allows soldiers to train against real humans, without actually killing them.**

+- Instead of bullets, we use lasers to register a hit
+- Instead of artillery ammunition, we use GPS to determine who was hit by the simulated round
+- Instead of Landmines, we use radio frequencies to register a hit on the tank that hit the simulated mine.

+*"Why does this matter?"*

+Imagine your favourite sports team training for their big game, without actually being able to play their sport.
+You train three-poiters, free kicks or whatever, but you can't actually measure your performance against anyone.

+Doesn't seem like a winning strategy

+During peacetime, militaries would go decades without actually testing their performance.
+Live simulation technology has brought change in that regard, but we still have a long way to go in widespread adoption in all of NATO.
+The first step is to have every single soldier in the west train with these systems.

 ## Project Structure

 This Repository contains the "building blocks" for the actual usable systems.
 The actual implementations of hardware and software combined into a working system have their own repository.
 You can find them all listed here: